High Speed 2: Construction

 The main stages of construction officially began on 4 September 2020, following previous delays.
 The civil engineering aspect of the construction of Phase 1 is worth roughly £6.6 billion, with preparation including over 8,000 boreholes for ground investigation.
+As of March 2025, no track had been laid, and approximately one third of the civil engineering construction work had been completed (of a planned 70-80 percent). £40.5 billion had been spent on the project overall up to April 2025.